tnichols217/notes/CV.md

 - **Custom designed an AV system** within the restrictions of a space, needs, and budget
 - **Developed preventative measures** to maintain audiovisual systems to reduce breakdowns or malfunctions
 - **Orchestrated livestreams** and live audio processing for events
-- **Designed custom cables** for streamlining connections between components within an AV system
+- **Designed custom cables** for streamlining connections within an AV system

 ## Education